The Garden Media Guild Awards 2019: Categories

 Sponsored by Thompson & Morgan

-For a journalist who regularly produces memorable, distinct and original writing that entertains, avoids cliche, breaks new ground and is relevant to the reader.
+For the journalist who regularly produces memorable, distinct and original writing that entertains, avoids cliché, breaks new ground and is relevant to the reader, working in any gardening publication, in print or online.

 9 The Gordon Rae Photographer of the Year Award

-For the photographer of images that celebrate current standards of excellence in professional garden photography and stand out from the pack for their skill and brilliance.
+For the photographer of a diverse portfolio of images that celebrate current standards of excellence in professional garden photography and stand out for their skill and brilliance.

 10 Features Photographer of the Year

-For a photographer who best illustrates an editorial feature, producing a themed portfolio that captures the subject so effectively, captions are barely necessary.
+For a photographer who best illustrates editorial features, producing themed portfolios that capture their subjects so effectively, captions are barely necessary because the story has been brought to life.

-For the best national or regional gardening broadcast.
-It may be a freestanding item or form part of another programme but it will be topical, interesting and horticulturally accurate.
+For the best national or regional gardening broadcast of three minutes or more, including 'red button' broadcast and YouTube or online broadcasts.
+It may be a freestanding item or form part of another programme or series, but it will be topical, interesting and horticulturally accurate.

 For the person that has made brilliant first steps in the world of garden media, demonstrating talent and potential in his or her field.
 Their career is on a steeply upward trajectory!